 I dared to explore a new avenue by starting my own blog.

-THE START OF THE DISEASE
+THE START OF MY CHRONIC ILLNESS

-Mr. Chronic Disease sprung his attack in Spring.
+Mr Chronic Disease sprung his attack in Spring.

 The time when the air is perfumed by the pinks of roses, zinnias, petunias, and begonias.